rhnvrm/stock-market-circulars/hugo-site/content/circulars/sebi/2025/sebi-2025-11-28-87c18834bd272db8-sebi-order-for-compliance-notice-of-attachment-of-bank-account-for-recovery-cert.md

 stocks:
 - SMSTECHSOFT
 tags:
-- recovery-proceedings
-- enforcement-action
-- bank-account-attachment
-- sms-techsoft-india-limited
+- attachment
 - compliance-order
+- enforcement
-- debt-recovery
+- recovery
 title: SEBI Order for Compliance – Notice of Attachment of Bank Account for Recovery Certificate No. 5550 of 2022 against Mitesh Kaniyalal Thakkar
 ---